sebastosh/luv-till-it-hurts/plugins/blog2social/readme.txt

 * Thanks to [Juanma](https://wpnovatos.com/ "Juanma") for translating this plugin into Spanish

 == Installation ==
-1. Go to the Admin Panel of your Wordpress dashboard
+1. Go to the Admin Panel of your WordPress dashboard

-2. Select "Plugin" -> "Add New" in the left hand side menu
+2. Select “Plugin” -> “Add New” in the left hand side menu

-3. Enter "Blog2Social" in the "Search Plugins" text field.
+3. Enter "Blog2Social" in the "Search Plugins" text field

 4. Click "Install Now" on the Blog2Social banner